|

 And Haldir and Arador stepped outside.

-Are you alright, melmenya?
+Are you all right, melmenya?

 They had scaled three more levels, by Legolas estimation,